 Step 2: Install WordPress Locally for Mac

 - Add the database name and head over to the wp-config.php file to add database credentials.

-- The rest of the steps remain the same as when installing WordPress locally on Windows.
+The rest of the steps remain the same as when installing WordPress locally on Windows.

 Making changes on your staging website won’t affect your live website until you push the changes.
 While many hosting providers charge for a staging environment, some providers, such as Cloudways, offer a free 1-click staging environment for all plans.

 Here’s how to create a staging environment using the Cloudways Platform: